 Can guinea pigs eat peaches?
 Yes, guinea pigs can definitely eat peaches.
 However, they can eat peaches only as a treat, not as a primary meal or main part of the diet.
 Peaches are fruits, and fruits generally contain high amounts of sugar, this is the problem when it comes to peaches.
 Guinea pigs are sensitive to sugar and for this reason, you need to be careful when giving them peaches.

-Only small amounts of peaches are allowed, maximum 2 times a week.
-They can even eat the skin of a peach.
-However, do not give them peaches with their skin on if you didn’t wash them properly – traces of pesticides could be still present on the skin and they need to be washed away.
+Only small serving sizes of peaches are allowed and the maximum frequency is 2 times a week.
+Guinea pigs can also eat the skin of a peach.
+However, do not give them peaches with their skin on if you didn’t wash the peach properly – traces of pesticides could be still present on the skin of peach and they need to be washed away.

 If you want to know more about health benefits, nutrition facts and potential risks that peaches can have on the guinea pigs, please keep reading the following sections below.